brorb/710-wiki/Content/Discord/System Chats.md

       "colour": "#04E5E6",
       "colour_value": 321478
     },
-    "content": "If you're asking what I literally just did, if you do $help then the like ""$help <command>"" then it pulls it up if there's a help tagline on it", "timestamp": "2025-08-02T19:06:00.000000+00:00",
+    "content": "If you're asking what I literally just did, if you do $help then the like \"$help <command>\" then it pulls it up if there's a help tagline on it", "timestamp": "2025-08-02T19:06:00.000000+00:00",
     "avatar_url": "https://cdn.discordapp.com/avatars/233711693241253891/267ed96f6273d08426882bd2c1f0aa33.png?size=1024",
     "url": "https://discord.com/channels/1389902002737250314/1389902003228114957"